 5. Are wristbands refundable?

 Yes.
 Wristbands will become nonrefundable as of a request date of May 15th.
 A $25 processing fee per person is deducted for refunds.
-Call RAGBRAI at 1-800-I RIDE IA (474-3342) or email firstname.lastname@example.org to request a refund or to contact us regarding questions about this procedure.
+Email firstname.lastname@example.org to request a refund or to contact us regarding questions about this procedure.
 Refunds will be sent to you in form of a check.

 6. Can I resell my wristband if I find out after May 15 that I cannot go on RAGBRAI?

-Yes, although because of the assignment of numbers on the credentials that coincide with the entry and waiver/release of liability that you signed, RAGBRAI is not in the business of reselling credentials.
+Yes, RAGBRAI is not in the business of reselling credentials.
 The sale of ride credentials is a private transaction, and RAGBRAI is not responsible for misunderstandings between the two parties, misplaced credentials, or the failure to transfer the credentials into the new owner’s name.
-The five credential items include a wristband, a bike band, a baggage tag, a bike license plate and a redeemable patch certificate.
+The five numbered week-long rider credential items include a wristband, a bike band, a baggage tag, a bike license plate and a redeemable patch certificate.

 A resold credential will not be valid unless it is officially transferred in the RAGBRAI office to the new owner before the event begins.
 This procedure not only transfers the wristband, but also the liability associated with it.
 To transfer a wristband, RAGBRAI must have the new owner’s entry and signed waiver of liability in our office before the ride starts.
 If we do not receive this transfer document and waiver, the wristband and the liability for it will remain in the original purchaser’s name.
 You can transfer online until July 18th.
-You will still need to send us your signed waiver.
-After July 1st, you can bring the transfer application and waiver and turn it in at the registration area of the expo prior to the start of the ride.
+Minors will still need to send us the 2-page signed minor waiver.
+After July 18th, you can bring the transfer application and waiver and turn it in at the registration area of the expo prior to the start of the ride.

 Many people post messages looking to sell or buy credentials in this forum.
 You might be able to find a person that is looking to sell and transfer their credentials on the RAGBRAI message board.
 If you do purchase credentials through a private sale, the credentials MUST be transferred.
-Call RAGBRAI at 1-800-I RIDE IA (474-3342) or email us at email@example.com if you have questions about this procedure.
+Email us at email@example.com if you have questions about this procedure.